WhiteDragon251/cyber_wizards_CTF/writeup.md

 ![cat_error](https://github.com/WhiteDragon251/cyber_wizards_CTF/raw/master/images/cat_error.png)

 So here comes the twist in the story!
 I am sure you must have noticed by now that commands like `cat`, `less`, `more`, etc. are not even there.
 In fact, you can't run most of the commands.
-Some of you might try to `reboot` or `shutdown` and will get this-
+Now, some of you might try to `reboot` or `shutdown` and will get this-

 ![shut_reboot_flag](https://github.com/WhiteDragon251/cyber_wizards_CTF/raw/master/images/shut_reboot_flag.png)